-Oral Surgery Group provides high-quality dental implants to patients in East Brunswick, NJ.
+At Oral Surgery Group our experienced and skilled oral surgeons proudly provide dental implants to patients in East Brunswick, NJ.
 Dental implants are one of the most popular and effective ways to replace missing teeth.
 Like a natural tooth’s root, a dental implant holds replacement teeth firmly in place without the need for support from adjacent teeth or removable devices.
-The completely permanent, self-supporting implants can be used to hold a single crown (prosthetic tooth) or a multi-tooth bridge.
-No other tooth loss solution is as long lasting or secure as dental implants, which is why most dental professionals recommend implants for any patient who is healthy enough to undergo an outpatient dental procedure.
+The long-term, self-supporting implants can hold a single crown (prosthetic tooth) or a multi-tooth bridge.
+No other tooth loss solution prevents jaw bone loss, which is why most dental professionals recommend implants for any patient who is healthy enough to undergo an outpatient dental procedure.

 Dental Implant Parts

 Each dental implant consists of three parts, which come together to form one secure, natural-looking replacement tooth.
 The implant post, the abutment, and the crown all connect to form your final implant.
 The post is a properly sized titanium screw that replaces your tooth’s root.
 This post stimulates the bone beneath the gums and prevents bone loss while it supports your new replacement teeth.
 The abutment piece is attached to this post.
 It acts as a connector piece between the post and your new crown or bridge attachment.
 The final piece is your crown which is custom-made to blend in with your other teeth.

 Dental implants are the only tooth restoration option that fuses to the jaw bone and prevents bone loss.

 Benefits of Dental Implants